Jonathan Rashleigh (1820–1905): Cricket

-Rashleigh's batting and bowling styles are unknown.
+Rashleigh was, briefly, a cricketer active in the early 1840s, making four appearances in first-class cricket.
+His batting and bowling styles are unknown.
 He made his debut in first-class cricket in 1841 for Oxford University against the Marylebone Cricket Club (MCC) at the Magdalen Ground, Oxford.
 He made three further first-class appearances for the university in 1842, playing twice against the MCC and once in The University Match against Oxford University at Lord's.
 He scored a total of 42 runs with a high score of 20, while with the ball he took two wickets.